 The Graduate School offers several scholarship opportunities and awards specifically for master's students when funds are available.
 See below.
 The Heberlein Teaching Award is also open to master's students who have teaching responsibilities at the university.

-These partial scholarships from the Graduate School are granted to WSU schools and colleges to recruit and retain outstanding master's students.
+Formerly called "Recruitment, retention and completion scholarships" these partial-tuition scholarships from the Graduate School are granted to WSU schools and colleges to help recruit and retain outstanding master's students.
+The Graduate School Masters Scholarship will pay for up to 4 credit hours of tuition at the in-state Graduate School rate for two consecutive semesters: Fall and Winter.
 Nominations are made by the departments and programs to their schools and colleges, which then submit nominations for review and approval by the Graduate School.

-The Graduate School awards scholarships to international students entering two-year master's degree programs after completing a three-year bachelor's or diploma program in another country.
+The Graduate School awards scholarships to international students entering two-year master's degree programs after completing a three-year bachelor's or diploma program in another country at an institution with which Wayne State University has a 3+2 agreement.
 Students may receive up to $3,000 per semester towards their studies.

 - Recipients of the Dean's Merit Scholarship must be enrolled in at least eight credit hours in the semester in which the award is granted.